Starting Perfect Homegrown Plants from Seed

 By: Jessie Keith

-Containers and growing medium are the next essentials.
+Containers and growing medium are the planting essentials.
 Standard six-cell, six-pack growing flats with non-draining trays are perfect for most seedlings, and Black Gold Seedling Mix, with its blend of high-grade Canadian Sphagnum peat moss and perlite, is the best choice for seeds and seedlings.
 Our mix is also easily wetted and uniformly fine for light seed coverage.
-Light coverage is essential because most seeds naturally germinate on or close to the soil’s surface, so when planting seeds stick to the mantra “lighter coverage for lighter seeds and greater coverage for greater seeds.”
-Dust-like seeds can simply be sprinkled on the top of the medium, and large seeds rarely need to be planted deeper than ¼ of an inch—despite what some seed-starting guides advise.
-Seeds can also be lightly covered with washed sand or fine Vermiculite instead of mix.
+Light coverage is essential because most seeds naturally germinate on or close to the soil’s surface, so when planting seeds, stick to the mantra “lighter coverage for lighter seeds and greater coverage for greater seeds.”
+Dust-like seeds can simply be sprinkled on the top of the medium, and large seeds rarely need to be planted deeper than 1/2 inch—despite what some seed-starting guides advise.
+Seeds can also be lightly covered with fine perlite or vermiculite instead of mix.
 Coverage with either can reduce damping off, a common fungal disease of seedlings that causes wilting and death.
 Using fresh mix and sterilizing planting containers will also reduce damping-off (click here to learn how).

-Temperature needs vary from seed to seed and plant to plant; some like it cool and others like it warm, but most thrive at room temperature (68 degrees Fahrenheit).
-Warm-season plants, like tomatoes, peppers and zinnias, germinate and grow faster with warmer temperatures.
+Optimal temperature needs vary from seed to seed and plant to plant.
+Some like it cool and others like it warm, but most thrive at room temperature (68 degrees Fahrenheit).
+Warm-season plants, like tomatoes, peppers, and zinnias, germinate and grow faster with warmer temperatures.
 Seedling heat mats, which are commonly available at garden centers, will hasten germination and growth for these and other summer growers.
-A flat-sized heat mat costs around $25.00 and will last for years.

 Good watering technique will make or break growing success.
 The key is remembering that overwatering is worse than underwatering.
-Too much water encourages fungal disease and root and stem rot, and invites pests like fungus gnats, whose larvae feed on seedlings, and shore flies, whose excrement damages seedlings.
+Too much water encourages fungal disease and root and stem rot and invites pests, like fungus gnats, whose larvae feed on seedlings, and shore flies, whose excrement damages seedlings.
 Once these problems are established, they are hard to get rid of.
 (Click here to watch a video about fungus gnats.)

-To avoid overwatering seeds and seedlings: (1) water gently and (2) water until mix is moist then allow it to dry slightly before watering again.
+To avoid overwatering seeds and seedlings: (1) water gently and (2) water until the mix is moist then allow it to dry slightly before watering again.
 These two steps are most important before and right after seeds germinate because seeds and seedlings use less water and are easily drowned.
 A plastic water bottle with five holes poked into top makes a great gentle seed and seedling waterer (see photo).
 Bottom watering with a self-watering capillary mat is also recommended.
 Just be sure that no standing water remains at the tray base at any time.

 Once plants develop multiple leaves, more water can be applied.
 The amount ultimately depends on how quickly plants are growing and using water.
 It’s wise to check fast-growing seedlings twice daily to assess their water needs.
 If you think you may be watering too much, err on the side of less water.
 Slight wilting is better than rot and ruin.

-Nutrition is not a factor until plants develop their “true leaves” (sometimes called the second set of leaves).
+Nutrition is not a factor until plants develop their “true leaves” (sometimes called their second leaves).
 In fact, fertilizer can actually inhibit seed germination and burn new seedlings, which is why good seed-starting mixes are always fertilizer free.
 Once seedlings have reached two inches or so, a feather-light sprinkle of starter & transplant fertilizer will keep them pot-healthy until planting day.

 When the threat of frost has passed, incrementally introduce your flats of plantlets to the great outdoors.
 Incremental exposure allows tender plants to healthfully acclimate to the high light, wind and temperature changes of the garden.
 Start by placing them in a protected location with diffuse light and slowly move them into a more open spot with higher light.
 After seven to ten days your plants should be garden-ready, and if you follow this guide they should look like those grown by the pros!